Merit Badge College 2023

 Prerequisites:

-1. Bring proof of completed First Aid Merit Badge
+1. Earn the First Aid merit badge.
+(Bring proof of completed First Aid Merit Badge)

-a.
-Describe the National Incident Management System (NIMS) and the Incident Command System (ICS)
+• (a) Describe the National Incident Management System (NIMS)/Incident and the Incident Command System (ICS).

-8 B. Bring along evidence of your pack.
-Pictures or actual pack.
-Prepare a personal emergency service pack for a mobilization call.
-Prepare a family kit (suitcase or waterproof box) for use by your family in case an emergency evacuation is needed.
+• (b) Prepare a personal emergency service pack for a mobilization call.
+Prepare a family emergency kit (suitcase or waterproof box) for use by your family in case an emergency evacuation is needed.
 Explain the needs and uses of the contents.

 Family Life